 It is believed that the city was founded in 800 CE (FYI that’s 650 years before Machu Picchu).
 The Lost City was ‘rediscovered’ in 1972 by a father and son who began to loot the site.
 After the ancient artifacts began to appear on the black market Colombian Archeologists found out about the site and began reconstruction, which was finished in 1982.

 Adventurers from around the world began to visit the Ciudad Perdida in the 70’s navigating through the jungle alone.
 Formal tours didn’t begin to take place until later.
 A government program to help displaced farmers began training them to be tour guides and take groups of tourists to visit the site.
 It is now compulsory to go with a local guide and money from each tour goes to help support over 400 families in the area.

-The trek was relatively unknown to mass tourist until in 2003 when the ELN kidnapped 8 tourists.
+The trek was relatively unknown to mass tourism until 2003 when the ELN kidnapped 8 tourists.
 Ironically, after this, people began to flock to Colombia to see the Ciudad Perdida for themselves.
-Don’t worry the trek, and hiking in Colombia, in general, is now very safe.
+Don’t worry about the trek, and hiking in Colombia, in general, is now very safe.
 In fact, there is even an army unit based in the city.
 You can rest assured that it is now safe for tourists.

 Who is the Ciudad Perdida Trek for